imthenachoman/nSPTiles/temp.md

         nSPTiles.init("nachoTiles", "group one");
     </script>
     ```
- 2. make sure to provide the correct path to `nSPTiles.1.0.min.js` or `nSPTiles.1.0.js`
+ 2. make sure to provide the correct path to `nSPTiles.1.0.min.js`
  3. (*optional*) update the path to the Font-Awesome CSS if you want to use Font-Awesome
  4. update the `id` of the `div` where you want the tiles to be rendered in (`nachoTiles` in the above example)
  5. in the `nSPTiles.init` call update the parameters as necessary (check [below](#cewp-javascript-reference) for details)